 Our first point of contact is our Client Services team who will have an initial chat with you and provide the initial advice you will need.
 Including, of course, an idea as to how much does a website cost.
-Our Client Services Director is Frank Norman and he can be contacted on 01784 410380 or email him at email@example.com
+Our Business Development Director is Frank Norman and he can be contacted on 01784 410380 or email him at email@example.com

 Thank you Dan for all your help here.
 Finally, can we see some examples of your work?

 “I was hoping you were going to ask me that.
 Please find a link through to our latest web portfolio.”

 So, if you were wondering how much does a website cost, we hope the above provides some initial answers.
 Why don’t you contact us now to discuss your own web requirements further.
-Please contact our Client Services Director, Frank Norman by email or by calling 01784 410380.
+Please contact our Business Development Director, Frank Norman by email or by calling 01784 410380.